 Core competency http://kcsara.org/training/exams

-Prior to all Course B through Course III training weekends, trainees will be expected to register online to indicate which weekend they plan on attending.
+Prior to all Course B through Course III training weekends, trainees will be expected to register online to indicate which session they plan on attending.
 Specific information on registering for each of the above courses will be e-mailed to you prior to the courses by the Course Directors.
 You may not register for more than one session of a course at a time or register for a course before you have completed the prerequisite(s).

 Registering for training weekends is very important.
 Do not show up at a training weekend without registering first.
 Registration allows ESAR’s training staff to prepare adequately for the amount of trainees each weekend.
 And as with real missions, we want to make sure you make it to training safely.
 If you have registered and do not show up at training that weekend, we will make every effort to locate you, and we are incredible at finding people.
 If you register and decide to cancel, make sure to cancel your registration.
 Make sure you list your cell phone and/or an emergency contact who knows that you will be attending the training in case we need to locate you.